ViaVersion/ViaFabric/README.md

 ### How to use protocol detection?:
 - For using globally, set the protocol to AUTO or -2.
 For using in a specific server: ``ddns.example.com._v-2.viafabric``
-- The protocol detector will try to ping with the client native protocol version.
-If you have ViaVersion or similar in the server it may use the translated version, differently than multiconnect which uses -1 version, which may get the native server version.
+- The protocol detector will try to ping with the client native protocol version, differently than multiconnect which uses -1 version, which may detect the native server version.
-- It may hold your handshake for up to 10 seconds.
-- The auto-detected version is cached for 30 seconds.

 ### How can I set the version for specific servers?: